tigergraph/CoPilot/README.md

 * Step 4: Start all services

+> NOTE: when TigerGraph is used as the embedding store, please comment out `etcd`, `minio`, `milvus-standalone` and related volumes.
+Or set Milvus DB's scale to 0 to not start it: `docker compose up -d --scale milvus-standalone=0 --scale etcd=0 --scale minio=0`.
+>       Also uncomment `tigergraph` section from `docker-compose.yaml`.
+Please follow the [instructions](https://github.com/tigergraph/ecosys/blob/master/tutorials/GSQL.md#set-up-environment) to download TigerGraph docker image.

   Now, simply run `docker compose up -d` and wait for all the services to start.
-If you don’t want to use the included Milvus DB, you can set its scale to 0 to not start it: `docker compose up -d --scale milvus-standalone=0 --scale etcd=0 --scale minio=0`.

 * Step 5: Install UDFs